The 10 best affordable PR tools for small businesses

 The first thing to do when starting a PR strategy is to establish a plan.
 Public relations, like any other form of communication, require organisation.

-You need to define which stories you want to tell to the journalists and bloggers.
+You need to define which stories you want to tell the journalists and bloggers.
 A new product or service is about to be launched?
 You are partnering with another business?
 You are organising an event?
 Prepare your calendar early.

 Some great online tools can help you plan ahead: